nbareil/justanothergeek.chdir.org/content/post/seccomp-as-sandboxing-solution.md

 stored at the address `%gs:0x10` and redirect the process to our own function.

-This what we do immediatly after turning on SECCOMP:
+This what we do immediately after turning on SECCOMP:

     static void hijack_vdso_gate(void) {
             asm("mov %%gs:0x10, %%ebx\n"